 A quick primer of skin anatomy

-With the index finger and and the thumb of your left hand pinch a fold of skin on the lower inner forearm of your right arm.
-If you are careful you can roll your finger and thumb such that the underlying fat (subcutis) is not included.
-If you measure this fold of skin with some callipers it will measure close to 2-2.5mm.
+With the index finger and the thumb of your left hand pinch a fold of skin on the lower inner forearm of your right arm.
+If you are careful, you can roll your finger and thumb such that the underlying fat (subcutis) is not included.
+If you measure this fold of skin with some callipers, it will measure close to 2-2.5mm.
 This fold is of course twice the thickness of a single layer of skin so, at this anatomical site, skin measures around 1.25mm thick.

 The epidermis sits on, and is separated from the dermis, by the acellular basement membrane.
 Most cells within the epidermis are either: